Low-rank variational Bayes correction to the Laplace method: Real data examples

 The aim is to model the survival time based on various covariates $\pmb X$ and space $\pmb s$, with a Cox proportional hazards model,

-where the baseline hazard function $h_0(t)$ is modeled with a random walk order two model as in Section \ref{sec:tokyorw2}.
-The baseline hazard is modeled using $100$ time intervals and we use the data augmented Poisson regression technique as proposed by \cite{holford1980analysis} and \cite{laird1981covariance}.
+where the baseline hazard function $h_0(t)$ is modeled with a stochastic spline as in Section \ref{sec:tokyorw2}, with hyperparameter $\tau$.
+The baseline hazard is modeled using $100$ time intervals and we use the data augmented Poisson regression technique as proposed by \citet{holford1980analysis, laird1981covariance}.
 This then implies an augmented data set of size $11738$.

 As fixed effects we use scaled age (\textit{Age}), scaled white blood cell count at diagnosis (\textit{WBC}) and the scaled Townsend score (\textit{TPI}) as prognostic factors.
-Then to account for spatial variation we use a Gaussian effect $\pmb u$ with a Mat\'ern covariance structure with marginal variance $\sigma^2_u$ and nominal range $r = 2/\kappa$ (\cite{lindgren2011}).
+Then to account for spatial variation we use a Gaussian effect $\pmb u$ with a Mat\'ern covariance structure with hyperparameters, marginal variance $\sigma^2_u$ and nominal range $r = 2/\kappa$ \citep{lindgren2011}.
 The model for the linear predictor is

-The model for $\pmb{u}$ is continuously indexed in space and we use the finite element method and the mesh presented in Figure \ref{fig:amlfig} to estimate this model (for more details regarding the SPDE approach to continuous spatial modeling see \cite{lindgren2015bayesian} and \cite{krainski2018advanced}).

-The mesh contains $2032$ triangles, and through the mapping of the data to the mesh, we get an augmented latent field of size $m_* = 39158$.

-We present the fixed effects posterior means for this example in Table \ref{table:leuk}.
-It is clear that we can achieve the accuracy from the series of Laplace approximations at a fraction of the computational cost.
+The model for $\pmb{u}$ is continuously indexed in space and we use the finite element method and the mesh presented in Figure \ref{fig:amlfig} to estimate this model (for more details regarding the SPDE approach to continuous spatial modeling see \citet{lindgren2011,lindgren2015bayesian,krainski2018advanced}).
+The mesh contains $2032$ triangles, and through the mapping of the data to the mesh, we get an augmented latent field of size $m = 39158$.
+The hyperparameters to be estimated is $\pmb\theta = \{\tau, \sigma^2_u, r\}$.
+Here we apply the correction to the fixed effects only, hence $p=4$, while the other $m = 39154$ corrections implicitly follow.
+We present the fixed effects posterior means for this example in Table \ref{table:leuk}, as well as the computational time (which includes the time to estimate $\pmb\theta$).
+It is clear that we can achieve the same accuracy as the Laplace strategy (INLA), at a fraction of the computational cost with the INLA-VBC.

-The marginal posteriors of $\beta_0,\beta_1,\beta_2$ and $\beta_3$ are presented in Figure \ref{fig:leuk} and the accuracy of the correction is clear.
-Note that for $\beta_2$ and $\beta_3$, the posterior means from the Laplace method are already very close to those from INLA.
-In this case we see that the correction is stable.